All articles

 Putting the Data to Work

 The fastest way to use this data: before your next Chipotle order, add up your usual combination using the figures above or use our [Chipotle calorie calculator](/chipotle-calorie-calculator) for an automatic total.
-Most people find their actual order is 200–400 calories higher than they estimated.
-Knowing the specific numbers makes it easy to identify which single swap would have the biggest calorie impact — usually the tortilla, the guacamole, or the chips.
+Most people find their actual order is 200 to 400 calories higher than they estimated.
+Knowing the specific numbers makes it easy to identify which single swap would have the biggest calorie impact, usually the tortilla, the guacamole, or the chips.
 For a practical guide to applying this data to weight management, read our guide on [eating Chipotle for weight loss](/blog/chipotle-for-weight-loss).